madydady/testworks/insolar.md

 return:

 *reply.CallMethod* type:
-CallMethod *reply* propertie with *result* and *request* fields, where *result* is a result of CallMethod execution, performed by LogicRunner executor and *request* is the pointer to *current.Request*.
+CallMethod's *reply* propertie, wich has *result* and *request* fields, where *result* is a result of CallMethod execution, performed by LogicRunner executor and *request* is the pointer to *current.Request*.

 *nil* type: *error*
 Nil error is returned for successful method execution.